instrumental-products/agent-os/instructions/create-spec.md

 </section>

 <instructions>
-  ACTION: Create project.md with all sections
+  ACTION: Create spec.md with all sections
-  FILL: Use project details from steps 1-3
+  FILL: Use spec details from steps 1-3
   MAINTAIN: Clear, concise descriptions
 </instructions>